See what you missed at ASRM 2024 with the ASRM 2024 Recorded Bundle

 KEY POINTS

-• Financial ‘‘risk-sharing’’ programs offer patients a payment structure under which they pay a higher initial fee but provide reduced fees for subsequent cycles and may receive a refund if they do not become pregnant or deliver a baby.
-These programs also may offer financing of in vitro fertilization (IVF) costs.
+• Financial ‘‘risk-sharing’’ programs offer patients a payment structure under which they pay a higher initial fee for a package of multiple cycles that is discounted over the percycle fee, and patients may receive a partial or complete refund when they do not become pregnant or deliver an infant.

 • Financial ‘‘risk-sharing’’ programs present a potential conflict of interest between the patient's desire to become pregnant without compromising their financial ability to pursue other methods of becoming a parent, such as adoption, and the provider's financial interests.

-• Financial ‘‘risk-sharing’’ programs may be ethically acceptable if they are practiced under certain carefully limited guidelines:
+• Financial ‘‘risk-sharing’’ programs may be ethically acceptable when they are practiced under certain carefully limited guidelines:

-• Patients must be fully informed of the financial costs, advantages and disadvantages of the programs and available alternatives.
-Participants must be clearly informed of their chances of success if found eligible for the financial ‘‘risk-sharing’’ program, and must be informed that the program is not guaranteeing pregnancy and/or delivery.
+• Patients must be fully informed: of the financial costs, advantages, and disadvantages of the programs and available alternatives; of their chances of success when found eligible for the financial ‘‘risk-sharing’’ program; and that acceptance into the program is not (and cannot be) a guarantee of pregnancy and/or delivery.

-• Programs must adhere to all ASRM practice guidelines with respect to ovarian stimulation, number of embryos to transfer, and ancillary procedures and must not take medically inappropriate risks in order to increase the likelihood of achieving a pregnancy.
+• Programs must adhere to all American Society for Reproductive Medicine (ASRM) practice guidelines with respect to ovarian stimulation, the number of embryos to transfer, and ancillary procedures, and they must not take medically inappropriate risks to increase the likelihood of achieving a pregnancy.

-Some assisted reproduction programs now offer IVF on a financial ‘‘risk-sharing,’’ ‘‘warranty,’’ ‘‘refund,’’ or ‘‘outcome’’ basis, in addition to traditional fee-for-service pricing.
-Initially, financial ‘‘risk-sharing’’ patients pay a higher fee.
-If a ‘‘risk-sharing’’ patient has an ongoing pregnancy or delivery (depending on the structure of the program), the provider keeps the entire fee.
-If treatment fails, however, the patient may be entitled to additional IVF cycles following which, if unsuccessful, a specified percentage of the fee is returned to the patient.
-Pretreatment screening and medication costs, both of which can be considerable, are ordinarily not covered in these plans.
-These programs often offer patients the chance to finance the cost of the program fees with variable interest rates.
+Some assisted reproduction programs offer in vitro fertilization (IVF) treatment on a financial ‘‘risk-sharing,’’ ‘‘warranty,’’ ‘‘refund,’’ or ‘‘outcome’’ basis, in addition to traditional fee-forservice pricing.
+Broadly, financial ‘‘risk-sharing’’ patients initially pay a higher fee for treatment, which typically includes more than one IVF attempt (1).
+When a ‘‘risk-sharing’’ patient has an ongoing pregnancy or delivery (depending on the structure of the program) with the first or subsequent cycles, the provider keeps the entire fee.
+When treatment fails, however, the patient may be entitled to have some or all of the fees refunded.
+Pretreatment screening and the cost of medication, both of which can be considerable, are ordinarily not included in these plans.

-Such programs have been criticized as being exploitative, misleading, and contrary to long-standing professional norms against charging contingent fees for medical services.
-Proponents, on the other hand, argue that this form of payment is a legitimate response to the lack of health insurance coverage for IVF and to patient concerns about the high cost and substantial risk of IVF failure.
-Only 15 states currently have laws that mandate insurance coverage for fertility care, and only six states mandate coverage that includes IVF (1).
-Patients who are not covered by insurance may bear the entire cost of IVF out of pocket, which can exceed 50% of their disposable income (2).
-In effect, the higher initial fee to enter a financial ‘‘risk-sharing’’ program cross-subsidizes the refunds for patients who are unsuccessful.
-Although little published literature is available, at least one company managing a financial ‘‘risk-sharing’’ program reported that 20% of participants received refunds due to not achieving a pregnancy (3).
+Such programs have been criticized as being exploitative, misleading, and contrary to long-standing professional norms against charging contingency fees for medical services.
+Proponents, on the other hand, argue that this form of payment is a legitimate response to the lack of health insurance coverage for IVF and to patient concerns about the high-financial cost and substantial risk of IVF failure.
+Only 20 states currently have laws that mandate insurance coverage for fertility care, and only 14 states mandate coverage that includes IVF treatment (2).
+Patients who are not covered by insurance may bear the entire cost of IVF out of pocket, which can exceed 50% of their disposable income (3).
+In effect, the higher initial fee to enter a financial ‘‘risk-sharing’’ program subsidizes the refunds for patients who are unsuccessful.
+Although little published literature is available, at least one company managing a financial ‘‘risk-sharing’’ program reported that 20% of participants received refunds because of not achieving a pregnancy (4), and a recent survey of members of the Society of Reproductive Endocrinology and Infertility noted that 58% of group practices offered some sort of refund program, and only 6% of respondents offered a refund to >25% of their patients (5).

 ETHICAL ANALYSIS

-One ethical concern raised about financial ‘‘risksharing’’ programs is that they are misleading or exploitative in that they have the potential to coerce patients who are desperate to have a child into purchasing a more expensive form of IVF service than is necessary.
-In order to meet this concern, programs must be careful to ensure that patients who are offered the financial ‘‘risk-sharing’’ option are suitable candidates for it.
-Patients must be made fully aware of the specific costs, advantages, and disadvantages of the programs, must be clearly informed of their chance of success at that clinic and its criteria for refund or exclusion of refund, and must be informed that the program is not guaranteeing pregnancy and/or delivery.
-Patients should be counseled about alternatives to financial ‘‘risk-sharing’’ programs, including undergoing IVF without enrolling in the program (fee for service) and the decision not to undergo IVF.
-It is especially important for patients to have as clear an understanding as possible about their own per cycle chances of success so that they are not induced to purchase services that are more expensive than necessary.
-Equally, patients who meet program qualifications for these plans should know whether they are otherwise good candidates for successful IVF and thus might not need to purchase this form of service.
-Patients also should understand that clinics may have different records of success for different types of patients.
-Although it should be noted that there are difficulties in comparing clinics in terms of efficacy, these difficulties exist independently of financial arrangements such as financial ‘‘shared-risk’’ programs.
-It is reasonable to provide consultation with financial counselors prior to participation in financial ‘‘risk-sharing’’ programs to ensure that the cost structure is understandable to the patients, and if patients are traveling to the United States for their care from another country, that it is clear in what currency the fees are to be paid.
+There are several concerns that must be addressed to ensure that these plans are executed in an ethical manner.
+Financial ‘‘risk-sharing’’ programs can be misleading or exploitative in that they have the potential to coerce patients who are desperate to have a child into purchasing a more expensive formof IVF service than is necessary (7).
+Good prognosis patients who achieve pregnancy after the first cycle or before the program is complete will often end up paying more for IVF treatment than when they had not chosen the financial ‘‘risk-sharing’’ program.
+To address this concern, programs must strive for the utmost transparency.
+Clinics should accurately describe the details of the programto patients before enrollment.
+Patients should be counseled about alternatives to financial ‘‘risk-sharing’’ programs, including undergoing IVF treatment without enrolling in the program (fee for service) and the decision not to undergo IVF treatment.
+It is important for patients to have as clear an understanding as possible about their own chances of success with various treatment modalities so that they are not induced to purchase services that are more expensive than may be necessary.
+Equally, patients who meet program qualifications for these plans should be informed by the program whether they are otherwise good candidates for successful IVF treatment outcomes, and their individual percycle chances of success.
+This information will help them determine whether the higher costs are worth the guarantee given their level of risk tolerance.
+Although it should be noted that there are difficulties in comparing clinics in terms of efficacy, these difficulties exist independently of financial arrangements, such as financial ‘‘shared-risk’’ programs.
+Consultation with financial counselors before participation in financial ‘‘risk-sharing’’ programs is recommended to ensure that the cost structure is understandable to the patients and to discuss whether it is financially feasible for them.
+Costs not included in the program, such as medications and the diagnostic evaluation, should be clearly delineated.
+Finally, the definition of ‘‘success,’’ whether live birth or pregnancy of a specified duration, should be clearly specified.

-A third set of concerns is that such programs have a builtin potential conflict of interest that is likely to skew clinical decision making toward achieving pregnancy regardless of the impact on the patient in order to avoid paying a refund.
+Providers must strive to ensure that potential profit motives do not inappropriately affect the care that is provided when offering ‘‘risk-sharing programs.’’
+Some have argued that such programs have a built-in potential conflict of interest that is likely to skew clinical decision-making toward achieving pregnancy, regardless of the impact on the patient, to avoid paying a refund.
 Two such dangers may be cited.
 One is that the provider will be biased in favor of stimulation protocols that tend to produce more oocytes and pose increased risks to the woman's health.
-The other is that the provider will be biased in favor of transferring a relatively large number of embryos, thereby increasing the likelihood not only of pregnancy but of multiple gestations, which can harm women, fetuses, and potential offspring.
-On the other hand, patients in financial ‘‘shared-risk’’ programs may choose elective single embryo
+The other is that the provider will be biased in favor of transferring >1 embryo at a time, thereby increasing the likelihood not only of pregnancy but of multiple gestations, which can harm women, fetuses, and potential offspring.
+Adherence to standard stimulation protocols and ASRM’s embryo transfer guidelines (9) is critical to ensuring that potential profit motives do not inappropriately affect the care that is provided.
+Conversely, it could be argued that patients in financial ‘‘shared-risk’’ programs may choose elective single embryo transfer more often than those patients without insurance and not participating in financial ‘‘risksharing’’ programs because they have already committed to potentially undergoing multiple transfer cycles (10).

 CONCLUSION

-The Committee finds that the financial ‘‘risk-sharing’’ form of payment for IVF is an option that might be ethically offered to patients without health insurance coverage for IVF if certain conditions that protect patient interests are met.
-These conditions are that the criterion of success is clearly specified in advance of enrollment, that patients are fully informed of the financial costs and advantages and disadvantages of such programs, that informed consent materials clearly inform patients of their clinic-specific chances of success if found eligible for the financial ‘‘risk-sharing’’ program, that clinics follow standard protocols/guidelines for these patients (i.e., standard stimulation and number of embryos transferred), and that the program is not guaranteeing pregnancy and/or delivery.
-It also should be clear to patients that they will be paying a higher cost for IVF if they in fact succeed on the first or second cycle than if they had not chosen the financial ‘‘risk-sharing’’ program, and that in any event the costs of screening and drugs are not included.
-Finally, programs should not engage in medical practices that fall outside of ASRM practice guidelines in the effort to achieve success.
+The Committee finds that the financial ‘‘risk-sharing’’ form of payment for IVF treatment is an option that can ethically be offered to patients without health insurance coverage for IVF treatment when certain conditions that protect patient interests are met.
+These conditions include: the criterion of success is clearly specified in advance of enrollment; patients are fully informed of the financial costs, advantages, and disadvantages of such programs; excluded costs, such as screening and medication are clearly delineated, informed consent materials accurately describe clinic-specific chances of success when found eligible for the financial ‘‘risk-sharing’’ program; clinics follow standard protocols and guidelines as well as adhere to the relevant ASRM practice guidelines for these patients (i.e., standard stimulation and number of embryos transferred); and patients understand that the program cannot guarantee pregnancy and/or delivery.
+It also should be made clear to patients that when they achieve success before completing all of the allotted prepaid cycles, they may end up paying a higher cost for IVF treatment than when they had not chosen the financial ‘‘risk-sharing’’ program.

-This report was developed by the Ethics Committee of the American Society for Reproductive Medicine as a service to its members and other practicing clinicians.
-While this document reflects the views of members of that Committee, it is not intended to be the only approved standard of practice or to dictate an exclusive course of treatment in all cases.
-This report was approved by the Ethics Committee of the American Society for Reproductive Medicine and the Board of Directors of the American Society for Reproductive Medicine.
+This report was developed under the direction of the Ethics Committee of the American Society for Reproductive Medicine (ASRM) as a service to its members and other practicing clinicians.
+Although this document reflects appropriate management of a problem encountered in the practice of reproductive medicine, it is not intended to be the only approved standard of practice or to dictate an exclusive course of treatment.
+Other plans of management may be appropriate, taking into account the needs of the individual patient, available resources, and institutional or clinical practice limitations.
+The Ethics Committee and the Board of Directors of the ASRM have approved this report.

-This document was reviewed by ASRM members and their input was considered in the preparation of the final document.
-The following members of the ASRM Ethics Committee participated in the development of this document.
-All Committee members disclosed commercial and financial relationships with manufacturers or distributors of goods or services used to treat patients.
-Members of the Committee who were found to have conflicts of interest based on the relationships disclosed did not participate in the discussion or development of this document.
+This document was reviewed by ASRM members, and their input was considered in the preparation of the final document.
+The following members of the ASRM Ethics Committee participated in the development of this document: Sigal Klipstein, M.D.; Deborah Anderson-Bialis, B.A.; Kavita Shah Arora, M.D., M.B.E., M.S.; Ricardo Azziz, M.D., M.P.H., M.B.A.; Tolulope Bakare, M.D., M.P.H.; Katherine Cameron, M.D.; Susan Crockin, J.D.; Ruth Farrell, M.D.; Catherine Hammack-Aviran, M.A., J.D.; Elizabeth Ginsburg, M.D.; Jessica Goldstein, R.N.; Mandy Katz-Jaffe, Ph.D.; Edward Martinez, M.H.A., M.S.; Joshua Morris, M.D., M.A.; Jennifer Kawwass, M.D.; Catherine Racowsky, Ph.D.; Robert Rebar, M.D.; Jared Robins, M.D.; Mary Samplaski, M.D.; David Shalowitz, M.D.; Chevis Shannon, Dr.P.H., M.P.H., M.B.A.; Hugh Taylor, M.D.; Sean Tipton, M.A.; Lynn Westphal, M.D.; Julianne Zweifel, Ph.D.
+All committee members disclosed commercial and financial relationships with manufacturers or distributors of goods or services used to treat patients.
+Members of the Committee who were found to have conflicts of interest on the basis of the relationships disclosed did not participate in the discussion or development of this document.

 REFERENCES

-8. Practice Committee of the American Society for Reproductive Medicine, Practice Committee of the Society for Assisted Reproductive Technology.
-Guidelines on number of embryos transferred.
-Fertil Steril 2009;92:1518–9.
+9. Practice Committee of the American Society for Reproductive Medicine, Practice Committee of the Society for Assisted Reproductive Technology.
+Guidance on the limits to the number of embryos to transfer.
+Fertil Steril 2017;107:901–3.

 Topic Resources